gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the features that have been promoted in this Gradle release.

 - The [TargetJvmEnvironment](javadoc/org/gradle/api/attributes/java/TargetJvmEnvironment.html) interface is now stable.

-### Support for Groovy 4

-Gradle now supports building software using Groovy 4.0.

 ## Fixed issues